Consensys/quorum-profiling/stresstest-aws/README.md

 jmeter_private_throughput = 2400
 ```

 **NOTE!!** To bring up a network with native geth, configure the below parameters.
-This will bring up a network running with `clique` consensus
+This will bring up a network running with `clique` consensus.
+Docker image should have both `geth` and `bootnode`.
 ```
 consensus = "clique"
 enable_tessera = false
 is_quorum = false
-quorum_docker_image = "<<native geth docker image>>"
+// native geth docker image, eg: ethereum/client-go:alltools-v1.9.19 quorum_docker_image = "<<native geth docker image>>"
 ```